US temporarily bans use of cyanide predator traps in Idaho

 The spring-activated devices called M-44s look like water sprinkler heads and are embedded into in the ground but spray cyanide when triggered by animals attracted by bait smeared on the devices.
 They’re used to kill coyotes and other livestock predators.

-The 14-year-old Idaho boy was injured last month when he checked one out with his dog on federally-owned land near his house on the outskirts of the small city of Pocatello.
+The 14-year-old Idaho boy was injured last month when he checked one out with his dog on federally-owned land about 500 yards (457 meters) from his house on the outskirts of the small city of Pocatello.
 His Labrador retriever dog died.

 Most Read Stories